albar965/albar965.github.io/littlenavmap-faq.md

 * Navigraph only: This has only limited administrative airport information.
 Only airport name (`Frankfurt am Main`), ICAO code (`EDDF`), ICAO region (`ED`) and area code (`EUR`) are available.
-* All other modes: The completeness of adminstrative information depends on the airport.
+* All other modes: The completeness of administrative information depends on the airport.
 Administrative data (State, City, etc.) is often missing for X-Plane airports.

 You can use [WED](https://developer.x-plane.com/tools/worldeditor/) to change the administrative information of an airport.

 For add-on airports you can also use a text editor to change this.
-Below an example with the city misspelled:
+Below an example with misspelled city name:

 ```
 I